Lights in the Sky

 These unidentified flying objects never attacked or appeared to offer any harm.
-Still, its presences was enough to unnerve these battle-fatigued men; especially, when they flew in a flak-shrouded sky.
+Still, their presence was enough to unnerve these battle-fatigued men; especially when they flew in a flak-shrouded sky.

-Some called them gremlins -- an imaginary flying creature that supposedly tore up planes in flight.
+Some called them gremlins—imaginary flying creatures that supposedly tore up planes in flight.
 Others called them kraut fireballs, considering they were spotted most frequently over Nazi Germany.
-However, the name that stuck with pilots and air crews was "foo-fighter."
+However, the name that stuck with pilots and air crews was "foo fighter."

 The name in its own right is a bit of a mystery.
-There are speculations where it came from, but there's no definitive proof of its origin.
+There is speculation about where it came from, but there's no definitive proof of its origin.
 The same can be said about the object that would bear this name.

 Were they UFOs from another planet?
 Or were they Secret Nazi aircraft?
-There are some speculation that they may have terrestrial origins or were an unusual creation of war.
-There's even compelling evidence that this may have been a common optical illusion that was perceived by stressed-laden air crewmen as being something sinister.
+There is some speculation that they may have terrestrial origins or were an unusual creation of war.
+There's even compelling evidence that they may have been a common optical illusion that was perceived by stressed-laden air crewmen as being something sinister.

-While the name origin is uncertain, the group that first coined the term isn't.
-Members of U.S. 415th Night Fighter Squadron are credited with this honor.
+While the name's origin is uncertain, the group that first coined the term isn't.
+Members of the U.S. 415th Night Fighter Squadron are credited with this honor.
 They were the first to see and report them during their sorties in the European theater of war.

-Also, another definitive component to foo-fighter was that they became a code-name.
-The term later referred to any unidentified flying objects or phenomena that were witnessed over wartime skies (whether this name was given to actual secret Nazi aircraft-- such as the first fighter jet that appeared near the end of the war -- has never been determined).
+The term "foo fighter" later referred to any unidentified flying objects or phenomena that were witnessed over wartime skies (whether this name was given to actual secret Nazi aircraft—such as the first fighter jet that appeared near the end of the war—has never been determined).

 The lights were not dismissed as being aberrations by military officials.
 Many took them seriously.
-The lights were appearing at time when Nazi Germany was launching a series of secret weapons—in particular the German Messerschmitt Me 163 Komet rocket-plane.
+The lights were appearing at a time when Nazi Germany was launching a series of secret weapons—in particular the German Messerschmitt Me 163 Komet rocket plane.
 In fact, the History Channel's Secret Aircraft of the Luftwaffe speculated that the ball of light was another secret weapon meant to "harass and scare" the allied air forces.
 However, the show didn't present definitive evidence that proved that such a weapon ever existed.

-This leads to another perplexing question: Did the Nazi have technology that would (as reported) keep up with high flying planes and fly in unison with them?
+This leads to another perplexing question: Did the Nazis have technology that would (as reported) keep up with high-flying planes and fly in unison with them?
 And if this was the case, what was the reason to do so?
 Intimidate the flyers?
 If so, it didn't stop the onslaught of bombing raids that happened near the end of the war.

 Also, it should be pointed out, that numerous secret weapons and/or plans for other weapons and aircraft were found after the war.
-But, to date, there have been no document detailing anything resembling the foo-fighters.
+But, to date, there has been no document detailing anything resembling the foo fighters.

 One theory suggests that the pilots saw the rare ball lightning.
 Others claim it was St. Elmo's fire that was created by the aircraft's wings.
-St. Elmo's fires are electrical weather phenomenon in which tips of masts or plane wings are surrounded by luminous plasma caused by electrical forces in the sky (i.e. lightening).
+St. Elmo's fires are electrical weather phenomena in which tips of masts or plane wings are surrounded by luminous plasma caused by electrical forces in the sky (i.e. lightning).
 Others hold firm that they're UFOs.

 One picture shows a blob of light on a background of deep blue with what appears to be clouds.

-The best evidence for its existence is the eye-witness accounts.
-Many airmen accounted for the sight and actions of these foo-fighter.
-They've often seen it through a plane's windshield of canopy, in which light can be easily refracted and create the impression of balls of light in front of them (it may explain why it seemingly moved when they moved their heads).
+The best evidence for its existence is the eyewitness accounts.
+Many airmen accounted for the sight and actions of these foo fighters.
+They've often seen it through a plane's windshield canopy, in which light can be easily refracted and create the impression of balls of light in front of them (it may explain why they seemingly moved when they moved their heads).

-The least form of evidence, however, or the supposed pictures taken of them.
-Many websites -- in particular the one's focusing on the paranormal or UFOs -- have prevented photos that were supposed to be the foo-fighters; however, the pictures were often grainy or in poor quality.
-In other cases, some of these photos (especially when it shows a WWII plane in flight surrounded by foo-fighters) appear to have been doctored through Photoshop or through an age-old process of "burning" of a black-and-white picture (actually exposing portion of a picture to light or chemical longer than the rest of the photo during its chemical printing process).
+Many websites—in particular those focusing on the paranormal or UFOs—have published photos that were supposed to be the foo fighters.
+However, the pictures were often grainy or of poor quality.
+In other cases, some of these photos (especially when they show a WWII plane in flight surrounded by foo fighters) appear to have been doctored through Photoshop or through an age-old process of "burning" a black-and-white picture (actually exposing a portion of a picture to light or chemical longer than the rest of the photo during its chemical printing process).

-The descriptions of the foo-fighter appear to be eerily close to ones made by Kenneth Arnold, the man who unwittingly started the UFO craze.
+The descriptions of the foo fighters appear to be eerily close to ones made by Kenneth Arnold, the man who unwittingly started the UFO craze.
 Arnold was flying his plane near Mt.
 Rainier when he reported seeing "flying saucers" (hence, where the name originated).
 He described them as disc-shaped lights.

-His description, however, match what many of the WWII airmen reported.
-His had two exception; he witnessed his flying saucers below him and in daylight.
+His description, however, matches what many of the WWII airmen reported, with two exceptions: (1) he witnessed his flying saucers below him and (2) in daylight.

-Whatever may be the case, foo-fighters have a special place in military history.
+Whatever may be the case, foo fighters have a special place in military history.
 It was real to the pilots and it created a lot of panic among the air forces of World War II.
-As it stands, it will possibly be one of the great mysteries --and legends -- of World War II, as well as in modern time.
+As it stands, it will possibly be one of the great mysteries—and legends—of World War II, as well as in modern times.

 © 2016 Dean Traylor